 Yes.
 Not only is swapping business cards faster and more personal than exchanging contact information over your phones, it shows you came ready to make connections, condenses your personal brand into a pocket-sized card, and invites others to contact you and tells them how.

-While more outgoing people often flourish in networking environments, if you're on the introverted end of the social spectrum (like me), here are some tips that'll make your life easier:
+While outgoing people will likely flourish in networking environments, if you're more on the introverted end of the social spectrum (like me), here are some tips that'll make your life easier:

-- Ask questions and actively listen to the other person.
+- Ask questions and listen to the other person.
 It's a good way to get a conversation started if it takes you some time to warm up to new people.
-Plus, you let them do most of the talking.

 - Don't be afraid to move on.
 Simply say that it was nice to meet the person and that you're going to make your way around the room, shake hands and exchange business cards or contact information if you'd like to keep in touch.